Produced by Douglas Ord

 The strangeness of Columbine, an interpretation, e-published in January, 2012, does not duplicate Lear's Shadow as a website.
 What it does do, via new material including photographs, is further develop some of the themes introduced here."The themes introduced here" are primarily via five texts that date from the period 1999-2001, and that in the site's early years were grouped, for a time with some others, under the heading "An Inquiry into Columbine's Iconic Profile in Five Levels."

-So as to make things simple, here are the links to these five pages as they exist in February, 2016, with associated images.
+So as to make things simple, here are the links to these five pages as they exist in 2016, with associated images.
 There was a period during which these texts and images were withdrawn from circulation.
 While down, however, they were retrieved anonymously from the internet archive, re-assembled, and made available on an aggregate site.
-And while they were down, too, rumour circulated that Lear's Shadow had made the claim that Calvin and Hobbes "caused Columbine."
-Lear's Shadow never claimed anything of the sort, and the texts were restored in part so that what they actually say could be available:
+Also while they were down, rumour circulated that Lear's Shadow had claimed that Calvin and Hobbes "caused Columbine."
+Lear's Shadow never claimed anything of the sort, and the texts were restored in part so that this could be emphasized, and so the texts themselves could be situated in relation to The strangeness of Columbine, an interpretation.
+The five texts are, with the visual images that introduced them in 2000-2001:

 The strangeness of Columbine: an interpretation is where this sequence goes after "Kurtz's Children."

-So for those who do opt to download the e-book, please be clear: what you will find in it does not duplicate what is at the above pages.
-It is a different kind of mapping.
-The e-book is introduced directly below, via the image that appears on its cover.
+For those who do opt to download (or buy) the e-book, then, please be clear: what you will find in it does not duplicate what is at the above pages.
+It is a different kind of mapping, including visually.
+The e-book is introduced below, via the image that appears on its cover.

-Secondly: whoever made the PDF/EPUB files available raises the question of authorship of "Just A Day," as an unsigned, single-page text found among Eric Harris's papers, and reprinted at page 870 in the 900-page Jefferson County Sheriff's Office document release of July 6, 2006 (which -- just to mention a third relevant six across this date -- happened to be then-President George W. Bush's 60th birthday).
+Secondly: whoever made the PDF/EPUB files available raises the question of authorship of "Just A Day," as an unsigned, single-page text found among Eric Harris's papers, and reprinted at page 870 in the 900-page Jefferson County Sheriff's Office document release of July 6, 2006, which -- just to mention a third relevant six that intersected across this date -- was then-President George W. Bush's 60th birthday, as well as in the midst of the Iraqi civil war.

 In the e-book, "Just A Day" is attributed to Eric Harris.
 But a case has also been made, since the e-book's publication, for its ascription to Dylan Klebold, mainly on account of the repeated presence in the text of ampersands and of the word "halcyon."
 It even seems possible, as someone on a Columbine forum once suggested, that it was written by both of them.

 The e-book, however, makes a case, that pre-dates awareness that a case might need to be made, that "Just A Day" bears qualities of relation to multiple aspects of Eric Harris's background and sensibility.
 By way of stylistic and tonal comparison, the oddly titled personal essay "Pioners," at page 858 in the document release is suggested.
 The presence of ampersands in "Just A Day" renders probable, but not certain, Dylan Klebold's involvement.
 Worth noting, perhaps, is that Eric Harris could be not so much an imitator, as a tryer-on, a keeper or discarder, an inhabiter: in the way, for example, he appropriated and inhabited three songs by KMFDM on his website, keeping only parts of them, or the way he came to inhabit the game Doom.
 It is not inconceivable that he "tried on" Dylan's relationship to ampersands, or just tried on ampersands.
-And while the word "halcyon" certainly figures in Dylan's texts, there is also a memorable trance song called "Halcyon" by one of Eric Harris's stated favourite bands, Orbital.
+And while the word "halcyon" certainly figures in Dylan's texts, there is also a memorable trance song called "Halcyon" by Orbital, that Eric Harris named as one of his favourite bands.
 Simply considering "Just A Day" in conjunction with this song might be helpful.

-It can be noted also that an effort was made, through Brooks Brown, to ascertain which family owned "a 1974 Dodge Ram," as described in "Just A Day."
+An effort also was made, through Brooks Brown, to ascertain which family owned "a 1974 Dodge Ram," as described in "Just A Day."
 He could not recall that either had owned one.
 Perhaps this detail was fictional.

 |Quick links:||stereopticon (2001)|